 A known calibration spike gas was introduced prior to the first run to measure FTIR analyzer response as part of the quality assurance (QA) spiking procedure.
-The FTIR analyzer response will need to be between 70% and 130% of the expected value and as such determined to be acceptable (Section 8.6.2 of EPA Method 320 requires the average QA spiked percent recovery to be between 70% and 130%).
-Results of this procedure are provided in the final test report.
+The FTIR analyzer response is required to be between 70% and 130% of the expected value and as such determined to be acceptable (Section 8.6.2 of EPA Method 320 requires the average QA spiked percent recovery to be between 70% and 130%).
+Results of this procedure is provided in the final test report.

-Acetaldehyde (mixed with SF6 as a tracer), Propane (mixed with SF6 as a tracer) and CO/NOx (mixed with SF6 as a tracer) were used as the spiked recovery gas for HCOH, VOC and CO/NOx testing.
+NO_x (mixed with SF6 as a tracer) was used as the spiked recovery gas for NO_x testing.
 Also, ethylene was used as the CTS gas.